Odyseus/cinnamon_tools_docs/docs/_sources/includes/02-tips-and-tricks.rst.txt

 In the case that Cinnamon started normally, it is time to gather information and report the issue/s to the xlet/s author/s.

 In the case that Cinnamon started and froze, more extreme measures will have to be taken.
 Repeat the actions described in steps 1 through 3.
-While on step 2 (**Perform recovery tasks**), one could reset all the enabled xlets or even try by reseting all Cinnamon settings.
+While on step 2 (**Perform recovery tasks**), one could reset all the enabled xlets or even try reseting all Cinnamon settings.

 1. ``gsettings reset org.cinnamon enabled-desklets``: This will remove all desklets from the desktop.
 2. ``gsettings reset org.cinnamon enabled-applets``: This will remove all third-party applets from the panel, leaving only the ones that came by default with Cinnamon.